Highway 1 (Israel–Palestine): Through Jerusalem

-While the highway was scheduled for completion in early 2005, work was slowed to a near halt between 2003 and 2006 and completion was postponed for over two years.
+While the highway was scheduled for completion in early 2005, work was slowed to a near halt between 2003 and 2006, and completion was postponed for over two years.
 The opening, planned for May 21, 2007, was postponed another two months due to Moriah's failure to complete the required environmental mitigation.
 Permission to open the road was granted on condition that the company and Jerusalem municipality guarantee completion of environmental mitigation after the opening.
 Road 9 opened on July 25, 2007 and constitutes part of Highway 1.

-In October, 2014, Jerusalem Road 9 was officially renamed "Derech Yitzhak Shamir" after Israel's 7th Prime Minister.
+In October, 2014, Jerusalem Road 9 was officially renamed "Yitzhak Shamir Road" after Israel's 7th Prime Minister.

 Development plans

 Israel Railways has built a new high-speed rail line between Tel Aviv and Jerusalem.
-This line crosses the highway at three points: over a viaduct east of Ben Gurion Airport, in a tunnel at Anava Interchange and in another tunnel at the western entrance to Jerusalem.
+This line crosses the highway at three points: over a viaduct east of Ben Gurion Airport, in a tunnel at Anava Interchange and another tunnel at the western entrance to Jerusalem.

-In late 2021 construction began on a new interchange that will provide additional access to Ben Gurion airport from Highway 1.
-The new interchange will significantly reduce the distance vehicles must travel to access the airport's main terminal from the direction of Tel Aviv and other points north and west of the airport.
+In late 2021, construction began on a new interchange that will provide additional access to Ben Gurion Airport from Highway 1.
+It will significantly reduce the distance vehicles must travel to access the airport's main terminal from the direction of Tel Aviv and other points north and west of the airport.

-A future plan to add lanes and reconfigure the highway between Tel Aviv and the Shapirim interchange will be carried out as part of the four-tracking project of the Tel Aviv-Lod railway expected to take place in the mid-2020s decade.
+A plan to add lanes and reconfigure the highway between Tel Aviv and the Shapirim interchange will be carried out as part of the four-tracking project of the Tel Aviv-Lod railway expected to take place in the mid-2020s decade.